Minnesota Twins vs. St. Louis Cardinals Results, Stats, and Recap - September 8, 2020 Gametracker

+Wieters' at-bat was not a record.
+In stats kept since 1988, San Francisco's Brandon Belt had a 21-pitch at-bat against Los Angeles Angels pitcher Jaime Barria in 2018 that ended with a flyout.

+Wieters set the Cardinals record for a plate appearance in that span, topping 17 pitches seen by Rick Ankiel in 2008.

-ST. LOUIS (AP) Josh Donaldson, Nelson Cruz and Miguel Sano all homered, leading the Minnesota Twins to a 7-3 victory over the St. Louis Cardinals in the first game of a doubleheader Tuesday afternoon.
+Josh Donaldson, Nelson Cruz and Miguel Sano all homered, leading the Twins to a 7-3 victory over the Cardinals in the first game.
+Cruz also homered in the second game to tie him for the MLB lead with 15.
+Cruz also is the first player in Twins history to homer in both games of a doubleheader three times in a single season.

+The Twins led 2-0 in the third inning of the nightcap before combining two singles, three walks and two hitters to score five runs.

+Wieters, hit by a pitch from Randy Dobnak (6-3) earlier in the inning, came up with two outs and the bases loaded against Thielbar.

+Genesis Cabrera (3-1) pitched one inning in relief to earn the win.
+Giovanny Gallegos earned his fourth save in as many chances by pitching 1 1/3 innings although he gave up a solo homer to Cruz in the seventh.

+The Twins took a 2-0 lead on a two-run homer in the second by rookie Brent Rooker, the first of his career.

-Jose Berrios (4-3) pitched into the sixth before being lifted to earn the win.
+Jose Berrios (4-3) pitched into the sixth before being lifted to earn the win in the opener.
 He gave up three runs on four hits and struck out eight.

 ''I felt sharp,'' Berrios said. ''I was pitching on the black today.
 I had good command.
 I could throw all the pitches for strikes.''